isabella232/OctoStyle/_pages/octopus-snippets.md

 - **One line**: A short sentence that states what something is but doesn't provide any context.
 - **Brief**: A brief sentence or paragraph that states what something is and what problem it solves.
-- **Intro**: An introduction to the concept that states what something is, what problem it solves, and how to apply it.
+- **Intro**: An introduction to the concept that states what something is, what problem it solves, and how to start applying it.

 ## Available snippets